 Get Ahead Early

-Let’s be real.
-Most semesters we all start off gung ho.
-We’re determined that this one will be different from the others, and we all tend to start strong.
-Then, the semester drags on and enthusiasm wanes.
-It’s extremely normal to fall a little behind.
+Let's be real.
+Most semesters, we all start gung ho.
+We're determined that this one will be different from the others, and we all tend to start strong.
+Then, the semester drags on, and enthusiasm wanes.
+It's extremely normal to fall a little behind.
 Then, everyone grinds at the end and gets through what they need to get through.

 You're remote learning this time around.
 You can't feed off of the desperation of others at the end of this semester.
 You'll be on your own, and it will be a lot harder to stay motivated.
 The stronger you start, the better off you'll be when you finally burn out.
 Ride the momentum for as long as you can.

-This is a struggle for everyone, but when you don’t have a reason to go out, it gets extra bad.
-Put showers on your schedule.
-And brushing your teeth.
-And grooming your body hair.
+Hygiene is a struggle for everyone, but when you don't have a reason to go out, it gets extra bad.
+Put showers on your schedule and brushing your teeth, and grooming your body hair.
 All of it has to be consistent.
-It’ll do wonders for your mentality, and you won’t go as crazy as other guys if you keep yourself to at least a basic hygienic standard.
+It'll do wonders for your mentality, and you won't go as crazy as other guys if you keep yourself to at least a basic hygienic standard.